GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 #### Resource references

-Instead of duplicating know values, refer to already-defined resources.
+Instead of duplicating known values, refer to already-defined resources.

 For example, the `target` argument is referring to a `google_compute_target_ssl_proxy` resource called `default` to get the